jinschoi/simplify3d-docs/index.md

 ![support tab](screenshots/support-tab.jpg)

-As infill could be considered internal support, many of the same options as infill can be found here.
+As infill could be considered internal support, support structures could be considered as "external infill" intended to be removed.
+Many of the same options as infill can be found here.
 You can choose a separate extruder to use to print support with, perhaps loaded with a dissolvable material.

 Simplify3D makes its support easy to remove from your part by never actually connecting it to your model, making any attachment weak and easy to break off.
 The **Separation From Part** settings adjusts this separation, making it either stronger by placing the support closer, or weaker still by moving it away.